clausecker/dobutsu/README.md

  * libintl and GNU gettext
  * pkg-config

-Please look at Makefile before compilation and edit in the right library paths.
+Instead of using pkg-config, you can also edit the Makefile to add in the right library paths.

 Installation
 ============